92. Ba-ta-clan / Sur un volcan (Jacques Offenbach) – REVISED

 I love Offenbach, as you’ve probably guessed.
 He sits quite comfortably next to Meyerbeer, Massenet, and Berlioz as one of my favourite composers.

-Offenbach’s 14th operetta – and his 13th in just two years – it’s his first collaboration with Ludovic Halévy (Fromental‘s nephew, who went on to write Carmen).
+Ba-ta-clan, Offenbach’s 14th operetta – and his 13th in just two years, was his first collaboration with Ludovic Halévy (Fromental‘s nephew, who went on to write Carmen).
+It’s giddily brilliant: a young composer and librettist really showing what they can do.

 The operetta takes place in China – where all the characters are (naturally) Frenchmen in disguise.
 There are revolutionary anthems, conspiracies, and coups in this chinoiserie musicale.